alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 - arranging intra company transfers
 - drop shipping

-$CTA

-Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for an export licence.

-$CTA

-Applications take around 20 working days, but can take longer if the Export Control Organisation (ECO) needs to check your application with the government of the country you’re exporting to.

 [How much does a licence cost?]

 ##Your license responsibilities

 You’re responsible for making sure that your licence is still valid when you export goods, technologies and services.

-You must provide information on:

-- what you’re exporting
-- the recipient and user of the goods or service
-- any third party involved in the transaction
-- the intended use and location of the goods, including (where known) the project name

 Keep up to date with the [ECO notices to exporters](http://blogs.bis.gov.uk/exportcontrol/).